 Mangrove estuaries which protect the earth, preventing bare soil from washing away into the sea, were destroyed.
-Local communities and the ecosystem of the island were disturbed.
-While recovering from these disasters, the island has been challenged by deforestation, illegal logging, and the growing expansion of monoculture plantations.
+While recovering from these disasters, the island has been challenged by deforestation, illegal logging, and the growing expansion of monoculture oil palm plantations.

 Your Gardens of the Sun jewelry comes gift wrapped in beautiful, recycled packaging, lovingly hand-crafted by Banana Paper Bandung.
 This is a community enterprise in Bandung, West Java, that makes paper from banana stems.

 Banana stems produce fruit only once.
 After harvesting the fruit, farmers cut the banana stems so new plants can grow.
 These stems become waste that’s usually composted after harvesting, but their high cellulose content makes it a great source for paper.

 Each ton of banana paper made saves between 15 and 20 trees.
 It also uses less energy and water than the normal paper industry, so there’s less environmental pollution and less post-consumer waste.

 Our packaging isn’t just more sustainable.
 Our clients have told us it feels like getting a special gift from a dear friend.

 In our little Balinese studio, we employ 19 people.
 When we moved in, our premises were blessed by a Balinese high priest.
 In the summer of 2019, we expanded and built an additional photography studio.
 This room was again blessed by a high priest.